-In the election of directors, the 12 candidates receiving the highest number of votes will be elected.
+In the election of directors, the 10 candidates receiving the highest number of votes will be elected.
 The ratification of the selection of independent accountants requires the affirmative vote of a majority of the Bank's shares represented and voting at the Meeting.
 Broker non-votes (i.e., shares held by brokers or nominees which are represented at the Meeting but with respect to which the broker or nominee is not authorized to vote on a particular proposal) and abstentions will not be counted, except for quorum purposes.

 Broker non-votes and abstentions will have no effect on the election of directors.
 With respect to the ratification of the selection of independent accountants, if the number of shares voted in favor constitutes a majority of the required quorum, broker non-votes and abstentions will have no effect on the matter.
-However, if not, broker non-votes and abstentions will have the same effect as a vote against the matter because they effectively decrease the number of shares which could have voted for the proposal and might therefore have the effect of causing the proposal not to be approved.
+However, if not, broker non-votes and abstentions will have the same effect as a vote against the matter.